 Harefield Junior School Celebrates ANZAC 100

 To commemorate the ANZAC 100 hundredth anniversary, the children of Harefield Junior School are going to be very busy.
-We are planning to organise a large number of events.
-We are hoping to create a Peace Garden; publish a booklet called ANZACs and Us ; design and mint a unique ANZAC medal; host a special ANZAC concert and create a special place for memorabilia called ANZAC Alley.
-In addition to all this, we will be putting up a multitude of displays in school.
+We have created a Peace Garden; published a booklet called ANZACs and Us ; designed and minted a unique ANZAC medal; hosted a special ANZAC concert and created a special place for memorabilia called ANZAC Alley.
+In addition to all this, a multitude of displays have been put up in school.

 Along with all these special events, the school is going to appear on ABC TV.
-On ANZAC Day itself we hope to invite the community into school to a special open day and sing at St Mary’s Church.
+On ANZAC Day itself we will invite the community into school to a special open day and sing at St Mary’s Church.